The Museum is Open

 Indeed a collector's item !

-Sunday 25 September marks the sixth anniversary of the opening of the Printing Works with more than 5000 visitors having printed their own souvenir on one of the presses over this time.
+Sunday 25 September marked the sixth anniversary of the opening of the Printing Works with more than 5000 visitors having printed their own souvenir on one of the presses over this time.
 School, university, Senior Citizens, Probus, Rotary, tour and cruise ship groups have visited.The emphasis is on a hands-on experience and all visitors receive a pack of printing items.
 Full Day workshops have also appealed and are popular in the summer months.